 Then there’s the curious case of Mr. What’s-His-Name.
 He was a heavily bearded man, a guy who came to live on Manitoulin from away just about the time I did.
 I saw him once, he reminded me of Rasputin in appearance and temperament, he lived about 30 miles from my place and he insisted on living completely “naturally”.
 No electricity, no running water, no car.
 He built a place way off the beaten track (much more remote than my place) on a dirt cart track that wasn’t cleared in the winter.
 All the exterior walls of his large, two-story house were built using 2x4s on their flat, one on top of the other, log cabin-style.
 It was crazy, but the insanity didn’t end there.
 Mr. What’s-His-Name also insisted on a wide-open fertility policy with his obliging wife.
 After child #7, doctors explained to Mr. What’s-His-Name that it was too dangerous for his wife to have more children.
 It was time to retire that high mileage womb.
 Undaunted, he went ahead anyway and became a father for the 8th time.
 When it came time to bring his wife to the local 25-bed hospital for the delivery, he loaded her up on the back of an old hay wagon (remember, they had no car), then pulled her and their brood of 7 kids into town with a tractor.
 The bumpy, suspension-free ride probably took three hours, ending with the tractor and wagon pulled up at the emergency ward door, the one the ambulances use to unload incoming patients.

 Mr. and Mrs. Dislike are a couple from the east end of Manitoulin that I’ve never met at all, but I know something about their living arrangements.
 After what was presumably a disappointing marriage, they decided to live separately, but in the same house.
 They couldn’t afford separate dwellings, but they could afford a roll of masking tape.
 They used it to divide the house along the middle with a single swath of tape on the floor.
 Neither person could encroach on the territory of the other.
-I never did hear who got the kitchen and who got the bathroom, but I’m sure they figured something out.
+I’m not sure what happened if this rule were broken, and I never did hear who got the kitchen and who got the bathroom.
+I’m sure they figured something out.

 So, back to the tractor quest . . .
 There I was, shaking hands with Les Bailey for the first time as he gave me my pick of two tractors.
 Les would have been in his early 50s then, a friendly man with a great head of hair and a big, wide, constant smile.
 It was heartwarming to be around Les because he was always laughing, chuckling, smiling and good natured.
 I never saw him any other way.
 Even meeting Les on the street in town meant you were in for a smile and a friendly chuckle as you walked past each other.
 I’d eventually learn that Les also happened to be one of the largest beef farmers in the area, and the reeve of our township at the time – a position he held for more than 30 consecutive years.